pulumi/docs/pulumi-hugo/themes/default/content/blog/introducing-azure-native-v2/index.md

 ## Reduced SDK Size for Faster Development

 We've listened to your feedback and have made significant optimizations to the Azure Native Provider SDKs.
-With careful fine-tuning and restructuring, we have achieved a remarkable decrease in size over 50% in SDKs with multi-versioned modules.
+With careful fine-tuning and restructuring, we have achieved a significant decrease in size of over 50% for SDKs with multi-versioned modules.
 This improvement translates into faster development times, reduced resource consumption, and an overall smoother experience when working with the provider.

 So, how did we accomplish this?
 For starters, we've removed all deprecated Azure API modules up to the 2.0 release date.
 The bigger impact was made by identifying and removing all forward-compatible module versions.
 That is to say we've excluded any redundant versions and kept only the versions that introduce breaking changes.
 Where these versions are not the current latest and new default, they remain available as explicit versions.